jazzband/tablib/docs/development.rst

 #.
 Complex is better than complicated.
 #.
 Readability counts.

+A few other things to keep in mind:

+#.
+Keep your code DRY.
-It strives to be as simple to use as possible.
+#.
+Strive to be as simple (to use) as possible.

 .. _scm: